-Despite New Hampshire’s low and stable crime rate, between 1999 and 2009 the prison population increased 31 percent, and annual state spending on corrections doubled to more than $100 million.
-From 2009–10, the CSG Justice Center worked with New Hampshire state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
-CSG Justice Center experts interviewed stakeholders and conducted a comprehensive analysis of New Hampshire’s criminal justice data.
-The Justice Reinvestment Act was signed into law in 2010.
-Among other things, the legislation:
+Despite having a low and stable crime rate, between 1999 and 2009, New Hampshire’s prison population had increased 31 percent, and annual state spending on corrections had doubled to more than $100 million.
+From 2009 to 2010, the CSG Justice Center worked with New Hampshire state leaders to develop data-driven policy options designed to reduce corrections spending and increase public safety.
+CSG Justice Center staff interviewed stakeholders and conducted a comprehensive analysis of New Hampshire’s criminal justice data.
+Signed into law in 2010, the Justice Reinvestment Act (Senate Bill 500):

-- Focuses supervision and resources on high-risk probationers by reducing the length of supervision for low-risk individuals;
+- Focuses supervision and resources on probationers who are at a high risk of reoffending;

-- Enables probation officers to employ short, swift jail sanctions for minor probation violations, when permitted by judges at sentencing; and
+- Enables probation officers to employ short jail sanctions for minor probation violations, when permitted by judges at sentencing;

-- Establishes a 7-day residential intermediate sanction for minor parole violators and a designated 90-day parole revocation.
+- Establishes a 7-day intermediate sanction in a halfway house for parole violators; and